pulumi/registry/themes/default/content/registry/packages/aws/_index.md

 The Amazon Web Services (AWS) provider for Pulumi can provision many of the cloud resources available in [AWS](https://aws.amazon.com/).
 It uses the AWS SDK to manage and provision resources.

-The AWS provider must be configured with credentials to deploy and update resources in AWS; see the [Installation & Configuration]({{<relref "./installation-configuration">}}) for instructions.
+The AWS provider must be configured with credentials to deploy and update resources in AWS; see [Installation & Configuration]({{<relref "./installation-configuration">}}) for instructions.

 **New to Pulumi and AWS?** [Get started with AWS using our tutorial]({{<relref "/docs/get-started/aws">}})